RoMar19/e-commerce-fullstack-project/README.md

 Steps to deploy to Heroku:
 1. Heroku .com click on New and Create new app.
-2. Named as: Aquaponic-shop.
+2. Named as: Aquaponics-shop.
 Region selected: Europe.
 3. In Resources tab , search and add Heroku Postgres.
 Select Hobby Dev (free)and click Provision.
-4. In Settings click on Reveal Config Vars, and copied the value of DATABASE_URL.
+4. In Settings click on Reveal Config Vars, and copied the value of DATABASE_URL in Gitpot setting.
-5. Back to Gitpod.
-In the Terminal install dj_data_base_url and psycopg2-bunary, typing: pip3 install psycopg2-binary and pip3 install dj_database_url.
+5. Back to Gitpod in the Terminal install dj_data_base_url and psycopg2-bunary, typing: pip3 install psycopg2-binary and pip3 install dj_database_url.
 6. Created a requirements.txt file using the terminal command pip3 freeze > requirements.txt.
 Make sure Heroku installs all our apps requirements checking requirements.txt file.
 7. Go to settings.py and add import dj_database_url and update DATABASES = {'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))} in the database settings.
-8. Env.py update, os.environ.setdefault("DATABASE_URL", "postgres://postgres key - copiep from Heroku").
+8. Env.py update, os.environ.setdefault("DATABASE_URL", "postgres://postgres key -  from Heroku").
 9. Migrate all changes to Postgres database typing: python3 manage.py makemigrations and then python3 manage.py migrate.
 10. In the Terminal, to load data categories use python3 manage.py loaddata categories.
 11. Create a super user: python3 manage.py createsuperuser.User name added, emaill and password.